| Area Info The

 calving further north past San Simeon.
 In Morro

 Bay, take a boat tour in the fall to do some whale watching.
+Expect

 wide variations in temperature from inland to the coast and